-I'm always hesitant around tofu as I haven't found a way to make it in a way that I love.
+I’m always hesitant around tofu as I haven’t found a way to make it in a way that I love.
 Yet I do love a good chicken nugget recipe.
-Hot, crispy nuggets are my jam, so if I can find a plant based version I can't help but try it!
-So these tofu nuggets have been tested and perfected and I'm ready to share them with you.
-They remind me of vegan chicken nuggets and might just be what you need for watching football this weekend.
+Hot, crispy nuggets are my jam, so if I can find a plant-based version I can’t help but try it!
+These tofu nuggets have been tested and perfected and I’m ready to share them with you.
+They remind me of vegan chicken nuggets and might just be what you need for vegan game day appetizers this weekend.

 I’m not the biggest football fan, yet I love a good food spread and will cheer for the underdog every time.
 Tofu nuggets make a great dish to share, and I dare you just to set them on the table with no caveat about them being vegan… just let friends + family try them and sit back while they rave.

 Tear (don’t cut) the pressed tofu into 1-inch cubes and put them in a bowl.
 These don’t have to be exact, yet they will cook more evenly if they are roughly the same size.
 Tearing the tofu creates a jagged edge which helps them crisp up better (think Chick-fil-a style nuggets instead of McDonalds).

 Preheat the oven to 425 degrees F and line a baking sheet with parchment.

 Pour the pickle juice, water, garlic powder and onion powder over the tofu.
 Cover and let sit for 20 minutes.
 You can also marinate overnight.

 Drain the tofu.
 In a shallow dish combine the cashew milk and lemon juice.

 In a second dish combine the flour and sea salt, and in a third dish combine breadcrumbs, nutritional yeast, garlic powder, paprika, black pepper and salt.